CERT-Polska/training-mwdb/source/part-1.md

 4. Now, add an additional condition to the query:

    ```
-   AND size:[10000 TO 15000]
+   tag:*formbook* AND size:[10000 TO 15000]
    ```

-   Lucene query language also supports ranges so we can search for samples of given size or uploaded on given date
+5. Lucene query language also supports ranges so we can search for samples of given size or uploaded on given date

    ```
-   upload_time:<=2020-01-01
+   tag:*formbook* AND size:[10000 TO 15000] AND upload_time:<=2021-01-01
    ```

 ## **Exercise #1.2**: Exploring sample view and hierarchy